v4lproik/no-name/README.md

 ![Screenshot](screenshots/form-info.png)
 ![Screenshot](screenshots/bruteforce-info.png)

+_NB:_ You can activate the screenshot feature if you have a selenium server running by using the flag `-s http://localhost:4444/wb/hub`

 ## Test
 1 - Download & Set up vulnerable boxes
 ```
 docker-compose up -d
 ```
-2 - Configure vulnerable boxes' databases - You may want to change the ip address inside this file so it matches your docker ip address
+2 - Configure vulnerable boxes - Pass your docker ip as parameter
 ```
 sh configure-vulnerable-boxes.sh <DOCKER_IP>
 ```
-3 - Launch tests
+3 - Launch tests - A report coverage will be created at the root of the project with name coverage.txt
 ```
-go test -cover (go list ./... | grep -v /vendor/)
+sh test.sh
 ```